adstuart/azure-arc-esu/README.md

 After sending the traffic to a proxy server located within the customers internal network, the flow is then identical to that of the Internet Routed model, with traffic flowing over the Internet towards Azure.
 This model would also apply to cloud-hosted proxy services such as zScaler.

+> Note the existing considerations for use of a proxy as per official docs including current lack of support for Proxy [Authentication](https://learn.microsoft.com/en-us/azure/azure-arc/servers/manage-agent?tabs=windows#update-or-remove-proxy-settings:~:text=for%20the%20agent.-,Note,-Azure%20Arc%2Denabled).

 ## Proxy in Azure

 ![](images/2023-10-11-11-22-29.png)